 Day 1 was spent surveying the grounds and physical plant.
 Construction on the boundary security wall was in the final stages – the last two rows of blocks were being added.
 The final step would be to fill in sections of the wall with concrete for extra stability and then cap it off.
 The two openings for the gates were framed, one at the front and a second at the rear near the hospital site.
-The field inside the wall had been planted with rice, to be harvested in late fall, in an effort to raise a cash crop for an additional source of revenue.
+The field inside the wall had been planted with rice.
+It was hoped that a fall harvest would provide an additional source of revenue.

 Travel from Kaduna to Gusau